Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Results

 We first assess the learned closure on the same numerical scheme used for training.
 In this setting, both training and inference are performed using the Van Leer discretization for the convective term.
-Figure~\ref{fig:single_scheme_2d} compares the turbulent kinetic energy evolution and time-averaged energy spectrum for the subsampled DNS, the Smagorinsky LES, the nudged LES and the learned model.
-SMAG is seen to be excessively dissipative, leading to a gradual loss of turbulent kinetic energy relative to the reference dynamics.
-As expected, D-SMAG performs better than SMAG in retaining the TKE of the system.
+Figure~\ref{fig:single_scheme_2d} compares the turbulent kinetic energy (TKE) evolution and time-averaged energy spectrum for the subsampled DNS, the Smagorinsky LES (SMAG), dynamic Smagorinsky (D-SMAG), the nudged LES (NUDGE) and the learned model (NN).
+SMAG is seen to be excessively dissipative, leading to a gradual loss of energy relative to the reference dynamics.
+As expected, D-SMAG performs better than SMAG in tracking the TKE of the system.
 The nudged simulation outperforms both D-SMAG and SMAG, by acting as the additional corrective forcing required to maintain the reference statistics, and the learned model reproduces this behavior closely.
-This agreement is evident in both the turbulent kinetic energy evolution and the time-averaged spectrum, indicating that the learned forcing (or the closure) provides an effective surrogate for the corrective term required by the coarse-grid LES.
+This agreement is evident in both the TKE evolution and the time-averaged spectrum, indicating that the learned forcing (or the closure) provides an effective surrogate for the corrective term required by the coarse-grid LES.

 We next examine whether a model trained on a single numerical scheme transfers to other discretization settings.
-The results indicate that the learned correction is not universal across schemes, but instead retains a strong dependence on the numerical dissipation associated with the training discretization.
+As expected, the results indicate that the learned correction is not universal across schemes, but instead retains a strong dependence on the numerical dissipation associated with the training discretization.
 To illustrate this, we consider first-order upwind (UPWIND), which is highly dissipative, Van Leer (VL), which is less dissipative than UPWIND but still damps the flow in regions of strong gradients, and second-order central differencing (CD2), which introduces substantially less damping than the other two.
 In all cases, only the discretization of the convective term is varied.
 As shown in Figure~\ref{fig:single_scheme_2d}, the model trained on the VL scheme fails to compensate for the stronger numerical dissipation of UPWIND, while over-correcting in the less dissipative CD2 case, leading to excessive energy injection in the latter.